statpascal/emul99/readme.md

 Copyright 2022 - 2025 Michael Thomas

-Emul99 is licensed under the GNU General Public License version 2 - see the file "COPYING" in this directory for details.
+Emul99 is licensed under the GNU General Public License version 2 - see the file *COPYING* in this directory for details.

 The TiPi DSR ROM (file roms/tipi.bin) is public domain software released under the Unlicense.